Amazon’s Memorial Day sale has big discounts ahead of Prime Day

 Lowest price ever

 This large water bottle never leaves NBC Select associate updates editor Zoe Malin’s side — it accompanies her to work in the morning and workout classes at night.
-“I love the squishy straw and how easily the top pops off when I need to refill it,” says Malin.
+“I love the squishy straw and how easily the top pops off when I need to refill it,” she says.
 It’s dishwasher safe and temperature-controlled for both hot and cold drinks.

 Bagsmart Hanging Toiletry Bag